|PA Dutch Hex sign|

 |Student art work, Allentown cityscape|

 I teach children about the buildings in Allentown, PA, our parks, the Pennsylvania Dutch influences- like Hex signs at the Farmers Market.
 Have you seen those circular designs and ever wondered what they were?
 When I teach a paper sculpture lesson I talk about the roller coasters at nearby Dorney Park, or about our new destination playground at Cedar Beach park.
 Art communicates where we live, and our experiences in that world.
 And art work is not just what we see at galleries and museums, but also the local folk art, collectibles, public statues, or crafts that have meaning to a particular group of people.

-Due to budget cuts and bad decisions by our school board, I know that elementary school children have not be given many opportunities to learn about the art, architecture, music, or dance that makes our community unique.
+Due to budget cuts and bad decisions by our school board, elementary school children have not had many opportunities to learn about the art, architecture, music, or dance that makes our community unique.
 Social studies has been greatly reduced or nearly eliminated from the school curriculum.
 Holiday celebrations are not allowed.
-There are not as many opportunities for field trips, school plays, due to the amount of instructional time spent on testing and test prep.
+There are few opportunities for field trips, school plays, due to the amount of instructional time spent on testing and test prep.
 But still, we hear the corporate reformers pontificate in platitudes about college and career readiness, and world class standards, and "value-added" accountability measures.
 It's all nonsense.
 We hear about test score success.
 As if everything a child does at school MUST be measured.
 As if this corporate jargon has anything at all to do with developing engaged human beings living in a community.
 The arts are all about being human, and about human relationships.
 When I think about my public school experience I think about the playground, the class plays, learning an instrument, my state report, show and tell, field day, glee club, painting in art class, the Halloween parades, my teachers, my friends, my neighborhood.
 That's what sticks.